papaioannou-themistoklis/WebUI-Neo-Forge/README.md

 Then cd WebUI-Neo-Forge (or just enter the main folder / root directory) and type in a Terminal: python3.11 -m venv venv source venv/bin/activate
-After run webui.user.bat (if on Windows) or webui.sh (if on Linux)
+After run webui-user.bat (if on Windows) or webui.sh (if on Linux)